-The capital markets affecting commercial real estate continue to be virtually frozen.
-Given the economic environment and the significant decline of the stock markets, there is significantly less capital being invested in most sectors including commercial real estate.
+Given the economic environment and the overall decline in the value of most investors' portfolios, there is less capital being invested in most sectors including commercial real estate.
 In addition, investors remain focused on liquidity and safety and, therefore, there is a significant increase in requests to redeem securities and a decrease in sales of securities to investors.
-During the first quarter of 2009, we experienced similar circumstances whereby proceeds received from our current offering were lower than our historical capital raising activities and share redemptions under our redemption plan were significantly higher.
-In April and early May, we have experienced a slight increase in the amount of proceeds received from the Third Offering and have also experienced a decrease in redemptions from the number of shares redeemed with respect to the first quarter.
+During the first half of 2009, we experienced similar circumstances whereby proceeds received from our current offering were lower than our historical capital raising activities and share redemptions under our redemption plan were significantly higher.
+In the second quarter, we experienced a slight increase in the amount of proceeds received from the Third Offering and also experienced a decrease in redemptions from the number of shares redeemed in the first quarter.
 We believe this may be the beginning of a trend that investors are beginning to regain more confidence in the investment markets due to some signs of stability in the economy.

 The real estate debt markets remain distressed as financial institutions and other lenders continue to be capital constrained.
 As a result, debt capital continues to be difficult to obtain and more expensive.
 We have managed our portfolio to date in an effort to minimize our exposure to volatility in the debt capital markets.
-We have done this by using moderate levels of long-term fixed-rate debt and minimizing our exposure to short-term variable rate debt which is more likely to be impacted by market volatility.
-Our portfolio was 60% leveraged as of March 31, 2009, with 85% of our debt in the form of long-term, fixed-rate mortgage loans (some of which are effectively fixed through the use of interest rate swaps).
-In April 2009, we modified a \$91.0 million mortgage that matured in March 2009.
-Pursuant to the terms of the modification, we paid down \$13.1 million of the outstanding principal and agreed to a one-year extension of the mortgage with an option for an additional six-month extension.
-All other significant terms and covenants of the loan remained the same, including the fixed interest rate of 4.775%.
+We have done this by using moderate levels of long-term fixed-rate debt and minimizing our exposure to short-term variable-rate debt which is more likely to be impacted by market volatility.
+Our portfolio was 56% leveraged as of June 30, 2009, with 91% of our debt in the form of long-term, fixed-rate mortgage loans (some of which are effectively fixed through the use of interest rate swaps).

 Values of commercial real estate assets and debt instruments continue to be impacted by the events described above.
 Values of assets have continued to decline from the values achieved over the last 24 months.
 It is uncertain how much of the declines are attributable to the current illiquidity and volatility in the markets or a longer-term re-pricing of real estate assets.
-While real estate values have continued to decline in recent months, values of existing, low-rate debt continues to be valuable as debt is now less available and more expensive.
-In conjunction with our recent share re-pricing which occurred in January 2009, we reflected the current valuations of our real estate investments and notes payable as of December 31, 2008.
+While real estate values have continued to decline in recent months, existing, low-rate debt continues to be valuable as debt is now less available and more expensive.
+In conjunction with our share re-pricing which occurred in January 2009, we reflected the current valuations of our real estate investments and notes payable as of December 31, 2008.
 This resulted in our per share price declining from \$10.66 to \$10.08.
-Depending on how the broader economy and markets perform in the future, there is no assurance that values of commercial real estate will not decline further.
+Depending on how the broader economy and markets perform in the future, there is no assurance that values of commercial real estate will not decline further in the future.